 'Joker' leads British Academy Awards race amid controversy

-LONDON (AP) — The superhero villain saga “Joker” leads the race for Sunday’s British Academy Film Awards, a glitzy event that has been overshadowed by criticism of the nominees’ lack of diversity.
+LONDON (AP) — The superhero villain saga “Joker” led the race for Sunday’s British Academy Film Awards, a glitzy event that has been overshadowed by criticism of the nominees’ lack of diversity.

+Hours before the event and several miles away, at least two people were stabbed and wounded in what police called a terrorist attack.
+The alleged attacker was shot dead.
+The BBC canceled a plan to broadcast interviews from the red carpet as a result.

 Director Martin Scorsese’s mob epic “The Irishman” and Quentin Tarantino’s homage to 1960s' Los Angeles, “Once Upon a Time ... in Hollywood,” have 10 nominations apiece at the awards, also known as the BAFTAs.